adamalsalman75/mcp/sample-server-http/README.md

 ## Endpoints

-- `/mcp/messages` - SSE endpoint for clients to subscribe to events
+- `/sse` - SSE endpoint for clients to subscribe to events
-- `/trigger-event` - Endpoint to trigger a test event

 ## Tools